johnpmitsch/saferun/README.md

 # saferun
-A flask/javascript application showing the safety of streets for running
+A flask/javascript application showing the safety of streets in Raleigh for running

+# Live version
+saferun.herokuapp.com